American Airlines says it has a deal with the pilots’ union on a new contract; won’t disclose terms

 Pilots believe that a shortage affecting some carriers has given them more leverage at the bargaining table.
 They are seeking higher pay and improvements in scheduling.

-American pilots recently voted overwhelmingly to authorize a strike, although federal law makes it difficult for airline workers to strike.
+At American, the pilots’ union board rejected a company offer in November that would have raised pay 19% over two years.
+This month, pilots voted overwhelmingly to authorize a strike, although federal law makes it difficult for airline workers to strike.

 American spokeswoman Sarah Jantz said Friday that the airline was pleased to reach an “agreement in principle” with better pay, profit-sharing and improved quality-of-life provisions.
 “They deserve to be paid well and competitively,” she said.